Should I Move To

 Verdict by lifestyle profile — same data, different priorities.

-Apple Valley, Minnesota has an overall UrbRank Score of 36/100 (grade F), ranked #883 nationally.
-The score is a weighted average across affordability, safety, climate, walkability, jobs, environment, and education.
+Apple Valley, Minnesota pulls a 45/100 overall on the UrbRank Score (grade D), currently ranked #678 nationally.
+The composite weights seven lifestyle dimensions: affordability, safety, climate, walkability, jobs, environment, and education.

-Apple Valley has a population of 55,594, with 46% of adults 25+ holding a bachelor's degree or higher and a median age of 38.
+Apple Valley has about 55,594 residents, 46% of adults 25+ holding a bachelor's degree or higher with a median age of 38.

-Use UrbRank's comparison tool to put Apple Valley side-by-side with any other US city — housing costs, salaries, demographics, and quality of life metrics displayed together.
-The leaderboard pages also show how Apple Valley ranks for families, retirees, remote workers, and young professionals.
+Use UrbRank's comparison tool to put Apple Valley head-to-head against any other US city — housing, salaries, demographics, and quality-of-life metrics side by side.
+The leaderboard pages also show how Apple Valley stacks up for families, retirees, remote workers, and young professionals specifically.

 Every US city is scored 0-100 on seven dimensions using public data from the US Census Bureau, Bureau of Labor Statistics, FBI Crime Data Explorer, EPA Air Quality System, NOAA NCEI, and Walk Score.
 Each dimension is a percentile rank against every other city — so a score of 80 means the city is in the top 20% nationally on that dimension.